wowowo-wo/GraphOT/README.md

 # GraphOT

-This package provides tools to solve primal and dual optimal transport problems on graphs, and to visualize transport flows.
+This package provides useful tools to treat optimal transport problems on graphs

 ## Usage